Feb 28, 2024

 • Report suspicious transactions to the AMLC

-• Train stuff on AML regulations and suspicious transactions
+• Train staff on AML regulations and suspicious transactions

 • Keep records